Open MPI: Overview

 with contributions from the PACX-MPI team at the University of Stuttgart.
-These four institutions comprise the founding members of the Open MPI development team.
+These four institutions compose the founding members of the Open MPI development team.

 The Open MPI developers selected these MPI implementations as excelling in one or more areas.
 Open MPI aims to use the best ideas and technologies from the individual projects and create one world-class open-source MPI implementation that excels in all areas.
 The Open MPI project specifies several top-level goals: